noraheaphy/ecological_genomics_2023/PopGenomics/PopulationGenomics_Notebook.md

 ### End Date:

+### Project Description:
-### Project Descriptions: This notebook will document my workflow on the bioinformatics of the Population Genomics section of the Fall 2023 Ecological Genomics course.
+This notebook will document my workflow on the bioinformatics of the Population Genomics section of the Fall 2023 Ecological Genomics course.

 # Table of Contents: